Guitar-Sound-Processing/GSP/gsp_daisy/Commands.md

 There is also a Level Detector which isn’t exactly an effect, but rather a user configurable level measurement of the input signal, before the signal is changed by any effect:

-- Level Detector – Measures the level of the input signal.
+- [Level Detector] – Measures the level of the input signal.
 It can be used to drive the LFFG (Low Frequency Function Generator) when the selected envelop amplitude is LFO_POWER mode.

-Besides these effects, a Tone_LPHP (Low-Pass High-Pass or Treble) class was developed for the Overdrive effect, but can be used in any future developments.
+Besides these effects, a Tone_LPHP (Low-Pass High-Pass or Treble filter) class was developed for the Overdrive effect, but can be used in any future developments.
+Documentation of LPHP filter can be found on Overdrive doc.

 Some effects share the same code, but with different default parameters.
 They are: